-This is found in Schedule 1 of the Insurance Ordinance, which specifies the various classes of business, using essentially the format used in the U.K. and the European Community.
-The Ordinance divides insurance into Long Term Business and General Business, with a number of sub-divisions, as follows:
+This is found in Schedule 1 of the Insurance Ordinance ("IO"), which specifies the various classes of business.
+The IO divides insurance into Long Term Business and General Business, with a number of sub-divisions, as follows:

 (a) Long Term Business (predominantly Life Insurance): this is divided into nine categories, with a designated letter per class, i.e.